 This recipe for pulled pork takes a few days from start to finish, but most of it is hands-off time.
-Pulled pork in a crock pot is a true slow-cooker dish, and it is worth the wait!
+Pulled pork is a true slow-cooker dish, and it is worth the wait!
 It’s perfect when you’re having company, or whenever you don’t want to spend hours at a time cooking.
 Plus, this recipe for pulled pork makes plenty of leftovers.
-See just how much of a time-saver crockpot pork can be!
+See just how much of a time-saver pulled pork can be!

 No notes available at this time.